 Walmart provided everything I needed to make these Dark Chocolate Loaded Valentine’s Day Cupcakes!
 This doesn’t have to be hard people.

-I did make the French Macarons myself for the Taste of Home Magazine’s Bakable Februrary challenge, and I’l be sharing that recipe here.
-But you can totally purchase macarons at Costco or Sam’s club if you want to skip making them at home.
+I did make the French Macarons myself for the Taste of Home Magazine’s Bakable February challenge, and I’ll be sharing that recipe here.
+But you can totally purchase macarons at Costco or Sam’s Club if you want to skip making them at home.

 But what’s so fun about these is you can load up YOUR favorite holiday candies on these cupcakes.
 It’s such an easy way to decorate cupcakes without having to learn crazy frosting piping techniques or purchase fancy frosting tips.